Deric-W/lambda_calculus/README.md

 To use it, simply import the classes `Variable`, `Abstraction` and `Application` from this package and nest them to create more complex lambda terms.

-You can also use the `visitors` subpackage to define your own operations on terms.
+You can also use the `visitors` subpackage to define your own operations on terms or use predefined ones from the `terms` subpackage.

 ## Requirements